xaviervia/redux-walk/README.md

 ## Further justification

-Besides the walks themselves and the `meta.promise` idiom in the action, which do not affect anything outside them in the architecture, the Walk approach introduces no artifacts in your code:
+Besides the walks and the `meta.walk` idiom in the action, the Walk approach introduces no artifacts in your code:

 - No weird `status` properties like in [`redux-promise`](https://www.npmjs.com/package/redux-promise).
 - Actions creators are still returning actions, unlike in [`redux-thunk`](https://www.npmjs.com/package/redux-thunk).
 - It's super flexible.
-Plug whatever you want in the promise.
+Plug whatever you want in the walk function.

 And the icing on the cake: you don't need to learn anything to use them!
 Walk creators are just pure functions, like reducers and action creators before them.

-Another consideration when designing redux-walk was to keep the actions as actions, and treat the promises as metadata.
-In `redux-promise`, the promise is provided in the action as part of the payload, because the action is not considered done until the promise is completed; but in practice this leads to some weirdness when the action should be dispatched immediately with a payload to be used in a reducer–for example for optimistic update of the state–because then the payload as returned by the action creator will not be the one actually dispatched, since the `redux-promise` middleware will modify it.
+Another consideration when designing redux-walk was to keep the actions having plain object structures in the payload, and have the walks as metadata.
+In `redux-promise`, the promise is provided as part of the payload, because the action is not considered done until the promise is completed; but in practice this leads to some weirdness when the action should be dispatched immediately with a payload to be used in a reducer–for example for optimistic update of the state–because then the payload as returned by the action creator will not be the one actually dispatched, since the `redux-promise` middleware will modify it.

 The philosophy behind `redux-walk` is that the type signature of the action creator should consistent with the actual action being passed around.
 This is important as a design good practice (we strive to be more functional, don't we?) but also to keep the cognitive load down: the whole point of the action creators being exposed in an ordered manner is to have canonical descriptions of the possible events that the application is capable or reacting to.